andylow-wl/Adversarial/README.md

 ![](https://github.com/andylow1704/Adversarial_Attack/blob/main/Images/accuracy%20vs%20epilson.PNG)

-The fall in test accuracy(epsilon = 0) compared to the original test accuracy(0.92) was due to the implemention of [requires_grad](https://pytorch.org/docs/stable/notes/autograd.html#multithreaded-autograd) of tensor which was important for the adversarial attack to work.
+The fall in test accuracy(epsilon = 0) compared to the original test accuracy(0.92) was due to the introduction of torch.clamp in the FGSM method.

 From the graph above, we can see that the test accuracy is negatively correlated with the epsilon.